mtheiley/RaviProgram/Docs/theory.md

 ![alt text](image-19.png)

+When comparing with AVL tree, there are less rotations required during balancing.
+That is because AVL trees have less strict requirements around balancing compared to AVL trees RB trees are faster for insertion and deletion when compared to AVL trees due to the less strict balancing requirements.

 ## Heap / Priority Queue
 A heap can be implemented as a tree or as an array.
 The array form is more efficient, although it is still easier to visualise it as a tree regardless of implementation.
 The root/first value of the heap is always the min or max value depending on if you are using a min or max heap respectively.
 In a min heap the parent node must always be smaller then child nodes.
 In a max heap the parent must always be larger then the child nodes.
 When we insert/delete a value in heap we must maintain the heap property.
 With insertion we put the value in the next available spot in the heap as a leaf node and bubble up values to restore heap property.
 With deletion we remove the root/first value and move the last node / value into the root position.
 We then float the value down the heap to restore the heap property.
+This involves comparing the parent node against its children to see who is largest and swapping the parent out for the largest child if the parent is not the largest of the nodes.
+This process is repeated until the heap property has been restored.

 ![alt text](image-5.png)